 In Canada, she was Artistic Director of the Edmonton Festival Ballet and Chameleon Dance Edmonton (the latter together with Jojo Lucila).
 She has shared her expertise as a dance teacher with several ballet studios and was guest ballet mistress for the Ukrainian Shumka Dancers for several years.

 Ida is the Program Director of the Edmonton Filipino Fiesta and the Founder and Executive Director of the Philippine Arts Council Alberta.
-In July 2018, she was the Artistic Director of the premiere of Emma the Musical.
-Her latest project is the documentary "Paglalayag: the Philippines to Canada Journey" which she wrote and directed.
+In July 2018, she was the Artistic Director of the premiere of Emma the Musical and a Board Member for the Edmonton Arts Council (2019-2022).
+Ida was also the director and writer of the documentary "Paglalayag: the Philippines to Canada Journey", the stories of migration of Filipinos in Alberta, released in 2021.

 Jojo started his dance training in Manila with the University of the East Dance Troupe under Gener Caringal, and subsequently joined Ballet Philippines, the resident dance company of the Cultural Center of the Philippines.
 With Ballet Philippines, he trained under distinguished artists like Norman Walker, William Morgan, Alice Reyes, Luminita Dumitrescu, Mikhail Kukharev, Vakhtang Chabukiani, Armin Wild, Alfred Rodriguez, Rosemary Helliwell, Kenneth Gillespie, Gray Veredon, Effie Nanas, Cora Inigo, Ester Rimpos, Noordin Jumalon, among others.